Pembroke Pines Personal Injury Lawyers

 If a close family member has been killed due to the negligence of someone else, you may be able to file a wrongful death claim.
 These types of lawsuits can be complex, but they often allow you to pursue damages for expenses that you incurred because of your loss, including medical bills and burial expenses, as well as the conscious pain and suffering of your loved one before death.
 Depending on your relationship to the victim, you also may be able to seek more subjective types of damages, such as the loss of companionship and support.
 In the state of Florida, the statute of limitations for a wrongful death claim is two years from the date of the death.

-Consult an Experienced Fort Lauderdale Personal Injury Attorney
+Consult an Experienced Pembroke Pines Personal Injury Attorney